gumaerc-testorg/6.805-fall-2005/content/pages/readings/read_tlp3.md

 {{< anchor "other_material" >}}{{< /anchor >}}Other Material
 ------------------------------------------------------------

 1994-forever?: The Church of Scientology vs. The Net.
 This interminable series of copyright lawsuits and other antics is notable in demonstrating the lengths to which people can go if they are determined to push intellectual property law to its fullest extent in order to restrict the distribution of information on the Net.
-I stopped following this case in 1995, but even a short summary of the events up to that point deserved a [page of its own]({{< baseurl >}}/pages/readings/info_2).
+I stopped following this case in 1995, but even a short summary of the events up to that point deserved a {{< resource_link 1da51e2e-d0af-4ab9-7e27-d5ae3da3fe43 "page of its own" >}}.

 The Electronic Frontier Foundation archives has a section on [intellectual property](https://www.eff.org/issues/intellectual-property/the-term) which is worth browsing for articles and source material.